-On exhale step or jump back to push up position position

-Your forearms down by your waist

-Wrists under your elbows

-Engage abdominals and do not let back sag!
-If you are too weak to not let your back sag, or have shoulder issues, you may need to bend your knees to do the pose safely until you gain strength-see picture above.
+Con exhale step or jump back to push up position 🌃 Your forearms should be by your waist Wrists under your elbows 🌃 Engage abdominals and do not let back sag!
+If you are too weak to not let your back sag. or have shoulder

+Deb

-Gaze past the tip of your nose Fully exhale before moving into next pose
+Gaze past the tip of your nose

+Fully exhale before moving into next pose

-Strengthens chest, arms, shoulders, and abdominals 👪 the jump back wakes you up!
+Strengthens chest, arms, shoulders, and abdominals Stimulates Manipura Chakra (3rd)

-Fifth Position: Inhale - Urdhva Mukha Svanasana 35 On Inhale Roll forward uncurling your toes and pushing through to the tops of your feet.
-Lift your torso up and back, push down with hands and lift chest in opposition 35 Pull your hips to wrists as you extend upward and backward 35 Life your knees off the floor, Contract gluteals and thighs, point legs back.
-Slide shoulders down and back, If possible only your hands and feet touch the floor.
-Again if strength or shoulder/back pain do not allow you to keep your thighs off the floor, allowing your knees to rest on the floor may be helpful-just be careful to work toward building your strength and posture over time to be able to do the pose with your knees off the floor.
-Head is back and Gaze is down.
+MOn Inhale Roll forward uncurling toes and pushing through to the tops of your feet.
+Lift your torso up and back, push down with hands and lift chest in opposition APull your hips to wrists as you extend upward and backward Contract gluteals and thighs, point legs back. shoulders down and back, If possible contract thighs and lift them off floor so only your hands and feet touch the floor.
+Again if strength or shoulder/back pain do not allow you to keep your thighs off the floor, allowing your knees to rest on the floor may be helpful--just be careful to work toward building your strength and posture over time to be able to do the pose with your knees off the floor. 🌃 Head is back and Gaze is down.